whenslunch/azureml-no-tabi/1.deploy-ext-hf-model/README.md

 Reference: `create_environment.py`

-The script first creates an MLClient ml_client with a Service Principal.
+The script first creates an `MLClient`, creatively named `ml_client`, with a Service Principal.
 This object is the in-code representation of the final endpoint and deployment that will be created.

 The endpoint is first defined with a name, description and authorization mode.
-The model to use, "flux1-dev-nf4-2:1", was previously registered, so put that into ml_client, along with the pre-defined environment "basic-gpu-inference-env:2".
+The model to be used, `flux1-dev-nf4-2:1`, was previously registered, so put that into `ml_client`, along with the pre-defined environment `basic-gpu-inference-env:2`.

-The deployment is then defined with a name, the endpoint, model, environment, code configuration (the scoring script), compute instance type (Standard_NC40ads_H100_v5 for me) and instance count (1 for testing, but increase it if you have quota and need redundancy + scale, of course).
+The deployment is then defined with a name, the endpoint, model, environment, code configuration (the scoring script), compute instance type (`Standard_NC40ads_H100_v5` for me) and instance count (1 for testing, but increase it if you have quota and need redundancy + scale, of course).

 All the above is stock-standard from the SDK examples BUT ONE IMPORTANT ENTITY to set is